shuvangkardas/blog/_posts/2025-06-21-Python-Object-Oriented-Programming-Basic-Notes.md

 A class is an example of encapsulation.
 Class bundles data and methods into a single unit and class provides the access to its attribute via method.

-we can restrict access to methods and variables.
+We can restrict access to methods and variables.
 This prevents data from direct modification which is called encapsulation.
 In Python, we denote private attributes using underscore as the prefix i.e single `_` or double `__`.

 ```python
 class Counter: